doersino/cpi-video-creation/README.md

 # cpi-video-creation

-A quickly-thrown-together tool for making videos like [this one](TODO), intended for use with aerial imagery downloaded by [ærialbot](https://github.com/doersino/aerialbot) and cropped using [Crop Circles](https://github.com/doersino/cropcircles).
+A quickly-thrown-together tool for making [videos like this one](TODO), intended for use with aerial imagery downloaded by [ærialbot](https://github.com/doersino/aerialbot) and cropped using [Crop Circles](https://github.com/doersino/cropcircles).

 *This repository is probably not very interesting to you unless you're planning on using [MoviePy](https://zulko.github.io/moviepy/) yourself and are looking for an example project before you dive in.*

-Each video created by this tool consists of three segments: a title card, a sequence of images (the average of which is used as the title card background) with a soundtrack, and an end card with further information.
+Each video created by this tool consists of three segments – a *title card*, a *sequence of images* (the average of which is used as the title card background) with a soundtrack, and an *end card* with further information:

 ![](assets/examples/1.jpg)